Sharing easy homemade delicious recipes

 Empire biscuits are easy peasy to make and if you have kids, can make a fun afternoon of baking.
 This empire biscuit recipe is straightforward.
 All you need is the following ingredients:

-• Raspberry jam (strawberry will work too or experiment with other flavours!)
+• Raspberry jam (strawberry will work too or experiment with other flavours!) for the layer of jam

 • Plain/All-purpose flour